lyp-packages/lys/README.md

 ## Mode of operation

-The server.ly script starts a server on port 12321.
-Clients connect and can pass arbitrary scheme expressions.
-For example, to typeset a lilypond file, a client can invoke `(lys:compile pwd opts...)` where pwd is the current working directory and opts is a list of command line options:
+The listens on port 1225 (by default).
+Clients connect and pass arbitrary scheme expressions.
+For example, to typeset a lilypond file, a client can send `(lys:compile pwd opts...)` where pwd is the current working directory and opts is a list of command line options:

 ```scheme
 (lys:compile "/home/sharon" "--png" "myfile")